FOREX-Dollar teeters as inflation test looms

 By Tom Westbrook

-SINGAPORE, June 9 (Reuters) - The dollar clung to a small bounce on Wednesday as traders looked to upcoming U.S. inflation data and a European Central Bank (ECB) meeting to gauge the global recovery and policymakers' thinking.
+SINGAPORE, June 9 (Reuters) - The dollar clung to its recent small bounce on Wednesday as traders looked to upcoming U.S. inflation data and a European Central Bank (ECB) meeting to gauge the pace of global recovery and policymakers' thinking about pulling back on stimulus.

 Investors have piled up bets against the dollar, but are growing nervous about whether the beginning of the end of enormous monetary stimulus is nigh - and worry that interest rate rises could end a 15-month dollar downtrend.
 MKTS/GLOB